pdailey/Arduino/Log_Serial_To_SD/README.markdown

 At the end of testing, press the button to enter standby mode, and remove the battery.
 The Arduino and connected sensors will shut down.

 ## Retrieving Data
 Retrieving data from the Arduino for processing is simple.
 Remove the SD card and connect it to a computer.
-The SD will contain files named `IMU_#.csv`.
-A new file is created every time the Arduino enters Standby Mode, starting with `IMU_0.csv`.
+The SD will contain files named `#_IMU.CSV`.
+A new file is created every time the Arduino enters Standby Mode, starting with `0_IMU.CSV`.

 # TODO
 - Make battery switch external